 Hand-Arm and Whole-Body Vibration

-Control of Noise at Vibration Regulations 2005 (CoVAWR)
+Control of Vibration at Work Regulations 2005 (CoVAWR)

 According to the Health and Safety Executive, Hand-Arm Vibration Syndrome (HAVS) has become the most commonly reported disease under RIDDOR (Reporting of Injuries, Diseases & Dangerous Occurrences Regulations).
 Over exposure of hands to high levels of vibration can lead to permanent disability of equipment operators.